Wadi Zighen

 Wadi Zighen (also Wadi Zighan) is a depression (height 310 metres) located in the Libyan Desert in the Kufra District of Libya, about 180 km north-northwest of El Tag and east of Tazirbu.
-There are five wells, the most important is named Bir el Hárasc.
+There are five wells in Wadi Zighen, the most important is named Bir el Hárasc.
 Around the wells grow some palms, but there are no permanent inhabitants.